 A special train traveling through Canada and the United States is making a few stops in the Quad Cities area.
-The train makes a yearly journey in effort to raise awareness for hunger along the way.
+The train makes a journey every other year in effort to raise awareness for hunger along the way.

 The Canadian Pacific Holiday Train pulls into town in front of a crowd and spends about a total of 30 minutes there.
 During their stop, attendees will hear live holiday-themed music and local food bank officials will speak with the crowd.